Sincllaire/Stocks-Project/README.md

     -If there has been no change, the actual change shall not be preceded by a symbol

-    -The actual change symbol shall be followed by the actual change value
+    -The actual change symbol shall be followed by the actual change value:

   -The % change shall be preceded by exactly one (1) of the following symbols